larryseyer/companion-module-generic-showswitcher/README.md

 ### New in Version 2.0

+- **🎨 Optimized Button Layout**: Reduced from 29 to 19 presets with smart consolidation
 - **⏸️ Pause/Resume Functionality**: Pause and resume system operation without losing state
 - **🔄 Sequential Mode**: Alternative to random selection - cycle through buttons in order
 - **🚫 Button Blacklisting**: Temporarily exclude buttons from rotation